amzn/oss-dashboard/docs/InstallingFromSource.md

 # Installing oss-dashboard

-Follow these instructions to prepare to run the oss-dashboard.
+Thank you for considering oss-dashboard.
+Please follow these instructions to get ready to generate a dashboard.

 ## Firstly, you'll need to install the tools the oss-dashboard requires